 The local context of the proposal should be described and include real property descriptions of the project site and adjacent properties.
-Maps at suitable scales should be provided showing the precise location of the MGOPD area, and in particular:
+Maps at suitable scales should be provided showing the precise location of the project area, and in particular:

-- the location and boundaries of land tenures, in place or proposed, to which the project area is or will be subject; - the location and boundaries of the project footprint showing all key aspects including excavations, stockpiles, areas of fill, watercourses, plant locations, water storages, buildings, bridges, culverts, hardstands, car parks, etc; - existing local and state road network systems, including access points to the project site; and - the location of any proposed buffers surrounding the working areas.
+- the location and boundaries of land tenures, in place or proposed, to which the project area is or will be subject; - the location and boundaries of the project footprint showing all key aspects including excavations, stockpiles, areas of fill, watercourses, plant locations, water storages, buildings, bridges, culverts, hardstands, car parks, etc; and - the location of any proposed buffers surrounding the working areas.

-This section should include a rectified air photo enlargement or satellite image (preferably A3 size) to illustrate components of the MGOPD in relation to the land and mining tenures and natural and built features of the area.
+If available, this section should include a rectified air photo enlargement (preferably A3 size) to illustrate components of the project in relation to the land and mining tenures and natural and built features of the area.